TheTalentCat/website/_posts/2019/November/2019-11-23-3-Guiding-Principles-to-Not_Screw-Up-Software-Purchases.md

 layout: post
 ---

-3 Guiding Principles to Not Screw Up #SaaS #Software Purchases (3rd is in the comments)
+3 Guiding Principles to Not Screw Up Software Purchases

-1. Your fundamental goal is to buy an affordable solution that your team will actually use to meet your objectives.
+1) Your fundamental goal is to buy an affordable solution that your team will actually use to meet your objectives.

 Unfortunately, these three components often conflict.